-Because occupations involving physical labor dominate the local economy, Felch is generally considered to be a blue-collar town.
-43.66% of the Felch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Felch is a blue-collar town, with 43.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Felch is a township of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Felch who work in office and administrative support (13.15%), management occupations (12.21%), and sales jobs (8.45%).

 In Felch, however, the average commute to work is quite long.
 On average, people spend 32.76 minutes each day getting to work, which is significantly higher than the national average.